spcl/x1/README.md

 This combination allows for a systematic exploration of reasoning paths while balancing exploration of new possibilities and exploitation of promising solutions judged by a value model.

-## History of Reasoning Language Models
+## Pillars of Reasoning Language Models

 This class of models has been the result of the development of three lines of works: (1) Reinforcement Learning based models such as
 AlphaZero, (2) LLM and Transformer based models such as GPT-4o, and (3) the continuous growth of compute power and data processing capabilities of